Skip to content

 Even after you have gotten better, know that you are never alone.
 If the symptoms do come back, you may find it helpful to join support groups to continue to get help.

 First, if you think you are developing anxiety symptoms (both physical and emotional) during social settings, see a doctor to get a diagnosis.
-Your doctor can prescribe medication and/or refer you to a mental health specialist that can help you with psychotherapy.
+Your doctor can refer you to a mental health specialist that can help you with psychotherapy and consider medications in treatment.
 With cognitive behavioral therapy (CBT), you can reduce anxiety and develop confidence in social events with time.

 3 simple steps to request social anxiety treatment today